José Ortiz (jockey): Personal life

-Ortiz was born in Trujillo Alto, Puerto Rico, the son of Irad Ortiz and Vilma Morales Adomo.
+Ortiz was born in Trujillo Alto, Puerto Rico, the son of Irad Ortiz and Vilma Morales Adorno.
 His grandfather, also named Irad Ortiz, was a jockey, as was uncle, Ivan Ortiz.
-He and his older brother from another mother, Irad Ortiz Jr., became interested in the sport from a young age, encouraged by family friend Efraim "Pito" Rosa and mentored by Hall of Fame rider Ángel Cordero Jr.
+He and his older brother, Irad Ortiz Jr., became interested in the sport from a young age, encouraged by family friend Efraim "Pito" Rosa and mentored by Hall of Fame rider Ángel Cordero Jr.

-Ortiz attended Puerto Rico’s Escuela Vocacional Hípica, a school for prospective jockeys, then moved to the United States in 2012 to join Irad, who had already become a leading jockey.
+Ortiz attended Puerto Rico's Escuela Vocacional Hípica, a school for prospective jockeys, then moved to the United States in 2012 to join Irad, who had already become a leading jockey.
 When Ortiz followed suit by becoming one of the leading apprentice jockeys of 2012, the two brothers quickly attracted attention.
 "They're doing this in New York – the Mecca of racing – two riders fighting for the title," said Pito in early 2013.
 "I don't remember ever seeing two brothers do that."
 The brothers are highly competitive with each other, even when playing basketball or baseball or video games such as Gallop Racer.
 "That's just what we do," Ortiz said.
 "We've always competed, trying to beat each other.
 It's still fun.
 We're still very close.
 We share the same corner in the jockey's room in New York and when we get done racing, he usually stops by my house, just about every day."

 Ortiz married jockey Taylor Rice on December 20, 2016.
-The two had a daughter, Leilani, in July 2017.
+The two had a daughter, Leilani, in June 2017.